AbdallahHajal/BAD-Molecule-Filter/README.md

 For convenient access to the Accurate Aggregates Predictor, please visit the following link and adhere to the instructions provided:
 [Direct Link to Web Server](URL_of_the_web_server)

+## for using (local host)
+The model was also release for users can also use this filter directly on their own devices. please follow the **Installaion guide.ipynb**

 ## Contact Information
 Should you have any questions or require assistance, feel free to reach out at [Abdallah.abouhajal@gmail.com](mailto:Abdallah.abouhajal@gmail.com).